OttaviaE/coRso-english/README.md

 # couRse

 This in an introductory course of R for the graduate students of the Doctorate program in Psychology at the Università Cattolica del Sacro Cuore (Milan, Italy).
-The lessons will be in Room XXX in Largo Gemelli 1

 The course will be held on June 13th, 2024 nd it will consist of two sessions: